wazo-platform/wazo-confd-client/README.md

 create
 ------

-Create a new resource with given parameters.
+Create a new resource item with given parameters.

 ```python